 Driving the Mohawk Trail

-Farther up, at the top of the hill, the tidy Whitcomb Summit Retreat (413/664-0007, $109-149) is in the best shape of the many photogenic old motor courts along this route.
+Farther up, at the top of the hill, the tidy Whitcomb Summit Retreat (413/664-0007, $109 and up) is in the best shape of the many photogenic old motor courts along this route.
 It has been taking in guests since 1914.
 One of the original cottages has been left untouched, but the rest of the resort has been fully modernized.

 Don’t be fooled by the short stretch of gentle ups and downs east of the summit over the glacier-flattened mountain peaks: The route east along the tortuous Cold River ravine quickens the pulse, even in these days of power steering and antilock brakes, especially if you get sandwiched between a pair of 18-wheelers, whose burning brake pads sometimes scent the air all the way down the valley.

 East of the summit, dropping down into the valley of the Deerfield River, you pass groups of kayakers and some roadside stands offering rentals of inner tubes—the white-water equivalent of a recliner, and the preferred mode of transport for those interested in relaxing and enjoying the ride.
 More serious river runners may want to sign up for one of the trips offered by Zoar Outdoor (800/532-7483), who also welcome travelers with a range of cabins, yurts, and camping options.